A Personal Confession Before We Begin

 Walk into any small animal veterinary hospital and you will see medicine everywhere.
 Exam rooms, surgical suites, diagnostic equipment, and at least one conversation about a stool sample before most people have finished their first cup of coffee.
 Which, if you think about it, is a very effective diet strategy.

-Veterinarians think about medicine.
-Clients experience something else entirely.
+We think about medicine.
+Our clients experience something else entirely.
 They notice how the phone was answered, whether someone greeted them at the door, how long they waited, whether anyone explained things clearly, and whether they felt respected or mildly prosecuted for their dog's dietary habits.

 Most pet owners cannot evaluate the technical quality of a surgery.
 But they can evaluate in seconds whether they felt welcomed or dismissed.
 And that feeling determines whether they come back.

-When a hospital leader focuses exclusively on clinical outcomes and ignores the service experience surrounding them, they are essentially building a beautiful meal and serving it on a dirty plate.
-The food may be extraordinary.
-The guest is still leaving unsatisfied.
+I had to learn this the hard way.
+When I focused exclusively on clinical outcomes and let the service experience run on autopilot, I was essentially building a beautiful meal and serving it on a dirty plate.
+The food may have been extraordinary.
+Some of my clients were still leaving unsatisfied.

 Medicine Brings Clients In Once.
 Service Brings Them Back.